jguadagno/jguadagno.github.io/_posts/2017-05-17-using-sendgrid-and-email-are-not-being-delivered-to-hotmail-outlook-live-msn-com-recipients.md

 Now that I implemented the new Azure/SendGrid combination everything was great.

 Fast forward a year, to this past weekend; I announced that the next [Desert Code Camp](https://oct2017.desertcodecamp.com) was happening on Twitter and some people started submitting sessions.
 This is great!
 But I noticed that I was wasn't getting my emails about the submissions.
 At first, I thought, "Oh Joe, you forgot something when you 'created' the new event."
-It happens every time :).
+It happens every time :smile:.
 However, this was not the case this time.
 Microsoft decided to [embrace](https://sendgrid.com/docs/Classroom/Deliver/Sender_Authentication/microsoft_dmarc_changes.html) something called [DMARC](http://sendgrid.com/blog/dmarc-domain-based-message-authentication-reporting-conformance/), Domain-based Message Authentication, Reporting & Conformance.
 In a nutshell, it checks to see if you are sending emails from the domain you claim you are sending them from, which for me was bad.
 Not because I was trying to be deceitful, but because I was sending emails saying they were from '_@hotmail.com_' and sending them via '_SendGrid_' because I wanted people to reply to my Hotmail address.
 Well, when Microsoft implemented the DMARC...

 **What this means:** As of June 2016, you can no longer send with the From address being anything from a Microsoft address when sending to a domain that checks DMARC before accepting mail.